 Laurent Meheust

-A philosopher by training, Laurent Meheust got involved very early in the world of culture and specialised in supporting artists for the theatre and contemporary music at first, before devoting himself fully to dance.
+A philosopher by training, Laurent Meheust became involved in the world of culture early on and initially specialised in supporting artists in theatre and contemporary music, before devoting himself fully to dance.
 In 2008, he joined the choreographer Michel Kelemenis and took part in the construction of KLAP Maison pour la danse (Marseille / France), working to establish its status in local, national and international professional networks.
-He develops the artistic residencies and the programmes of the annual festivals; He has been guest lecturer between 2006 and 2019 at the Université de Provence for the License and Masters in Cultural Mediation and in the Art and Cultural Heritage programmes.
-He joined the Board of directors of EDN / European Dancehouse Network in 2018, was the President in charge between 2019 and 2022, and became Co-President in 2022.
-The same year he is appointed director of Le Gymnase / CDCN (Roubaix / France), and develops an international project connecting to the residencies program and the 2 annual festivals - Forever Young and Le Grand Bain - in different cities and theaters in les Hauts-de-France.
+He develops the artistic residencies and the programmes of the annual festivals; He has been a guest lecturer between 2006 and 2019 at the Université de Provence for the Licence and Master's in Cultural Mediation and in the Art and Cultural Heritage programmes.
+He joined the Board of Directors of EDN in 2018, served as President from 2019 to 2022, and became Co-President in 2022.
+The same year, he is appointed director of Le Gymnase / CDCN (Roubaix, France), and develops an international project connecting to the residency program and the two annual festivals - Forever Young and Le Grand Bain - in different cities and theatres in the Hauts-de-France region.

 Mathis Junet